nhsconnect/Digital-Child-Health/Generation/Profile.NewbornBloodSpotScreening/DCH-Appointment-1.md

-This Appointment resource is constrained to represent the appointment for a Child Health Event, for example to fulfill a ProcedureRequest.
+This Appointment resource is constrained to represent the appointment for a Child Health event, for example to fulfill a ProcedureRequest.